Vinni-Cedraz/ft_printf/README.md

 * this repo is a personal C library, consisting of some reimplementations of common C standard library (libc) functions and also implementations of several other useful C functions that cannot be found there.
 * it has started as a 42 School's project but is growing to become more than that

+## free goodies:
+* war.sh and trip.sh are shell scripts to make it easier to run the famous libft testers war machine and Tripouille

 ## libc functions by #include headers:
  **from #include <ctype.h>**
 * isalpha